 So computers can be programmed to find better educational systems, or even how to best treat animals so that they won’t suffer, but these are all suggestions coming from a software designed by human minds, and only a scientifically minded society can make the best out of these suggestions.
 But it depends from situation to situation.

-10 Euros: Backup VaultPress Subscription for the website
+- 10 Euros: Backup DropBox for the website and TROM files

-We may need to buy software as well for creating the TROM Series, or to allow us to convert files, and so forth
+- We may need to buy software as well for creating the TROM VideoBooks, or to allow us to convert files, and so forth

 I will say that I agree - this system/world is nearly impossible to change, however think about ‘aging’ - something I use to compare the TROM project with.
 When I made TROM documentary in 2011 and I talked about ‘aging’ as the cause of most health issues, something I learned from Aubrey DeGrey, it was such a controversial topic and very few looked at it seriously.
 It was like ‘pseudoscience’.
 5 years later though, and now people talk about defeating aging as if it is a normal thing.
 To make people look at this idea of aging in this new way, it's a HUGE challenge, and it requires a lot of time and persistence.
 But once you start to break the normality then things progress quite quickly.
 Now you can see so many doctors and companies that invest time and money into tackling aging, and only a few years ago talking about it, it was almost like talking about UFOs, that’s how strange it was.